 However, one area where our UK insight tracking has seen an increase in sales volumes for UK supermarkets, is alcohol, confectionery, and tobacco.
 ONS suggests that this could mark a new upward trend for the supermarket industry, as it is a sign of consumers choosing to stay home.
 Could this signal the end of the period of decline seen over the past two years?

-Over the course of the pandemic, Tesco retained its hold on the most significant grocery market share, losing just under 1% of its market share since 2017.
+Over the course of the pandemic, Tesco market share retained its stronghold, losing just under 1% since 2017.
 Tesco’s UK supermarket 2022 share was recorded at 27.3% in the last month.
 Tesco’s long-term partnerships with suppliers has likely aided in their resilience to supply chain issues, and their market focus on quality and value has proved successful even with the competition of the discount supermarket industry.
 This is partially thanks to their ‘Aldi Price Match’ range, where they promise Tesco-quality products at discount supermarket prices, allowing them to retain their customer base.
 Their Clubcard initiative also plays a significant part in their success, rewarding regular customers.